bonolo1/expense-tracker-app/README.md

   source .venv/bin/activate
   ```

-8. Once the virtual environment is created and activated, enter the following command to move into the TrackerProjectSite directory:
+8. Once the virtual environment is created and activated, enter the following command to move into the TrackerProjectSite directory (if you are not already in the directory):

   ```
   cd TrackerProjectSite